Debdyuti-01/Secure-File-System-on-Cloud/README.md

 Click Download-public-key tab and check for the user.
 Download the respective user's public key in your machine.

 ### To encrypt/decrypt a file
 Go to stand-alone application directory in another terminal and run python3 main.py .
 Fill the fields file you want to encrypt/decrypt, public and private key

 ### Upload to online directory
 Click on File-upload tab and upload the encrypted file on the web application

+# Debugging Notes
+### In case of any error regarding missing installation, perform the following:
+pip3 install missingInstallationName
+### In case of port error:
+Go to src/WebApplication/app.py
+Go to line 168 and change the port number according to your system's availability